Particular/NServiceBus.Bootstrap.WindowsService/README.md

 ### Profiles and Roles

 NServiceBus has the concept of `Roles` and `Profiles`.
 For a good outline on these see [David Boike's](http://www.make-awesome.com/) post [All About NServiceBus Host Profiles and Roles](http://www.make-awesome.com/2013/02/all-about-nservicebus-host-profiles-and-roles/).
 I have found that the level of abstraction that comes from `Roles` and `Profiles` is too high.
 Initially they simplify the solution but when you start to get into more complex cases they are hard to combine, reuse and debug.
 IMHO it is more better to understand what you want to configure and perform those actions explicitly.
-For example if you want the behaviour or `AsA_Client` then include this in you configuration code.
+For example if you want the behavior or `AsA_Client` then include this in you configuration code.

     Configure.Transactions.Disable();
     Configure.Features.Disable<Features.SecondLevelRetries>();